Particle Ratios within a statistically corrected hadron resonance gas model and EPOS event-generator at AGS, SPS, RHIC and LHC Energies: Results and Discussion

-For the $\bar{p}/\pi^-$ ratio (Fig. 3a), it's quite obvious that our new (IHRG) model provides a very good agreement with the experimental data up to 200 GeV.
-Moreover, our new (IHRG) model is obviously in better agreement with the experimental data compared with the ideal HRG model up to 200 GeV.
-On the contrary, the CRMC EPOS $1.99$ simulations seem to severely underestimate the experimental data especially at high RHIC energies near 200 GeV all the way to the high energy limit ($\lesssim$ 10 TeV).
+For the $\bar{p}/\pi^-$ ratio (Fig. 3a), it is evident that our new HRG model aligns very well with the available STAR experimental data points up to 200 GeV, whereas the ideal IHRG model consistently falls short of reproducing the experimental data, except at very low energies where all thermal model predictions converge with the lowest energy STAR data.
+Similar to the IHRG data, the CRMC EPOS $1.99$ simulations notably underestimate the experimental data, particularly at high RHIC energies near 200 GeV and extending to the high-energy limit ($\lesssim$ 10 TeV).

-The ratio $p/\pi^+$ (Fig. 3b) shares almost all the important features outlined in discussing the features of the $\bar{p}/\pi^-$ ratio (Fig. 3a) except that in this case the calculations based on our new IHRG model are only slightly better than the corresponding ideal HRG model calculations up to high RHIC energies near 200 GeV.
+The $p/\pi^+$ ratio (Fig. 3b) shares nearly all the significant features outlined in discussing the $\bar{p}/\pi^-$ ratio (Fig. 3a), except that in this instance, the calculations based on our new HRG model only slightly outperform the corresponding ideal HRG model calculations up to high RHIC energies near 200 GeV.

-In Fig. 3c and Fig. 3d, our new IHRG model calculations and the ideal HRG model calculations clearly reproduce the $\Lambda/\pi^-$ (Fig. 3c), and $\Omega / \pi^-$ (Fig. 3d) main features of the experimental profiles, especially the peaks near $\sqrt{s_{\mathtt{NN}}}$ $\backsimeq$ 2 GeV in the $\Lambda / \pi^-$ profile and near $\sqrt{s_{\mathtt{NN}}}$ $\backsimeq$ 20 GeV in the $\Omega/\pi^-$ profile.
-Our IHRG model calculations offers a very good prediction of position and the shape of the peak of $\Lambda / \pi^-$ ratio profile (Fig. 3c).
-The sharpness and the height of our model prediction for the peak of $\Lambda/ \pi^-$ ratio is obviously better than that of the ideal HRG model.
-For the $\Omega/\pi^-$ profile (Fig. 3d), our new IHRG model and the ideal HRG model are almost equivalently as good in predicting the shape and the position of the peak near about $\sqrt{s_{\mathtt{NN}}}$ $\backsimeq$ 20 GeV.
-However, the calculations based on our new IHRG model and the ideal HRG model seem to underestimate the height of the $\Lambda/\pi^-$ and $\Omega/\pi^-$ peaks.
-Finally our CRMC EPOS $1.99$ simulations doesn't seem to reproduce the $\Lambda/\pi^-$ peak at all, while it produces $\Omega/\pi^-$ peak but with a highly exaggerated height.
+In Fig. 3c and Fig. 3d, our new IHRG model calculations and the ideal HRG model calculations faithfully replicate the $\Lambda/\pi^-$ (Fig. 3c) and $\Omega / \pi^-$ (Fig. 3d) main features of the experimental profiles, particularly the peaks near $\sqrt{s_{\mathtt{NN}}}$ $\backsimeq$ 2 GeV in the $\Lambda / \pi^-$ profile and near $\sqrt{s_{\mathtt{NN}}}$ $\backsimeq$ 20 GeV in the $\Omega/\pi^-$ profile.
+Our IHRG model offers a highly accurate prediction of the position and shape of the $\Lambda / \pi^-$ ratio profile peak (Fig. 3c).
+The sharpness and height of our model's prediction for the peak of the $\Lambda/ \pi^-$ ratio is notably superior to that of the ideal HRG model.
+Concerning the $\Omega/\pi^-$ profile (Fig. 3d), our new HRG model and the ideal IHRG model perform nearly equally well in predicting the shape and position of the peak at about $\sqrt{s_{\mathtt{NN}}}$ $\backsimeq$ 20 GeV.
+However, the calculations based on our new HRG model and the ideal IHRG model appear to underestimate the height of the $\Lambda/\pi^-$ and $\Omega/\pi^-$ peaks.
+Finally, our CRMC EPOS $1.99$ simulations do not seem to reproduce the $\Lambda/\pi^-$ peak at all, while they produce the $\Omega/\pi^-$ peak but with a significantly exaggerated height.